 While the data has technically been available since Uber first launched in 2009, aggregating all this information has been no small feat.
-For the last nine months, a team of about 10 engineers has devoted itself to putting together information on three major cities — Manila, Philippines, Sydney, Australia, and Washington, DC.
+For the last year or so, a team of about 10 engineers has devoted itself to putting together information on three major cities — Manila, Philippines, Sydney, Australia, and Washington, DC.
 Dozens more cities are expected to be added to Movement before the site is made publicly available in February.
 When it’s complete, Movement will contain data for every city in which Uber is active, beginning in early 2016.

 “We don’t manage streets.
 We don’t plan infrastructure,” said Andrew Salzberg, Uber’s chief of transportation policy.
 “So why have this stuff bottled up when it can provide immense value to the cities we’re working in?”
 Noting that the company is collecting a “constant stream of data,” Salzberg added, “Some of this data is treated as digital exhaust, when in fact it’s immensely valuable.”